English / Language Arts

 Credits: 1 - Language Arts

 The enriched course focuses on reading and writing, with a particular emphasis on the argumentative mode, which will prepare the student for college.
 Reading will include poetry, short stories, novels, and dramas from different genres and cultures, as well as nonfiction.
-Prerequisite: A student must have earned a B or higher in the first semester of English 9.
+Prerequisite: A student must have earned a B or higher in the first semester of Lang & Lit 9.

 Grades: 10